NadineWolgast/IntegrateALL/README.md

 ```bash
 snakemake --cores 10 install_arriba_draw_fusions
 ```
-This will install arrbia version 2.4.0 and its' database in the same directory as the pipeline.
+This will download and install arrbia version 2.4.0 and its' database in the same directory as the pipeline.

 ### STAR reference files
 You can download your STAR reference and gtf file or use the pipeline to get them.
 You only need to adjust the paths inside the config.yaml to point where they are or should be stored.